andrew-codechimp/HA-Battery-Notes/README.md

 ## Configuration is done in the UI

 On the "Configuration" -> "Integrations" -> "Battery Notes" screen add a new device, pick your device with a battery and add the battery type.
-The battery type will then be displayed as a diagnotic sensor on the device.
+The battery type will then be displayed as a diagnostic sensor on the device.

 ## Contributing to the Battery Library (COMING SOON!)